-PROTOCOL BETWEEN THE MINISTRY OF HEALTH OF REPUBLIC OF TURKEY USHAŞ INTERNATIONAL HEALTH SERVICES INC. AND THE MINISTRY OF HEALTH OF REPUBLIC OF GEORGIA ON COOPERATION IN THE FIELD OF HEALTH
+PROTOCOL BETWEEN THE MINISTRY OF HEALTH OF THE REPUBLIC OF TURKEY USHAŞ INTERNATIONAL HEALTH SERVICES INC. AND NON-PROFIT (NON-COMMERCIAL) LEGAL ENTITY GEORGIAN MEDICAL HOLDING UNDER THE MINISTRY OF INTERNALLY DISPLACED PERSONS FROM THE OCCUPIED TERRITORIES, LABOUR, HEALTH AND SOCIAL AFFAIRS OF GEORGIA ON COOPERATION IN THE FIELD OF HEALTH CARE

 Article 1.
 Parties

-USHAŞ International Health Services Inc. on behalf of the Ministry of Health of the Republic of Turkey and the Ministry of Health of Republic of Georgia shall be hereinafter referred to as the Parties.
+USHAŞ International Health Services Inc. on behalf of the Ministry of Health of the Republic of Turkey and Non-profit (non-commercial) Legal Entity Georgian Medical Holding under the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia hereinafter referred to as the Parties.
 The Parties have agreed on: